-Most, if not all, advanced studies these days rely on engineering teams comprised of participants from different consulting firms or from different regional offices of the same company.
-This approach gives the opportunity to use experts for different parts of a study.
+These days most, if not all, economics mining studies rely on a engineering teams comprised of participants from different consulting firms or from different regional offices of the same firm.
+This approach gives the opportunity to use specific experts for different aspects of the study.

-My recollection is that years ago larger consulting firms would offer to do an entire study in-house.
-That now seems to have changed and the multi-company approach seems to be the norm.
+My recollection is that many years ago larger consulting firms would offer to do an entire study in-house.
+They would have the in-house team to cover almost the entire study.
+That approach seems to have changed and now the multi-company path is the norm.

-This is partly being driven by the clients who wish to work with consultants they are familiar with and have existing relationships.
-It
+This approach is partly being driven by the clients who wish to use specific consultants they are familiar with and have existing relationships with.

 In some instances, larger firms may still make the argument they can take on all of the project scope themselves.
-However reflect on such offers, the danger being a less qualified team seconded from offices that are not busy.
+However one must reflect on such offers.
+The danger being a less qualified technical team seconded from offices that are not busy.
 Possibly you won’t get the best team; you get who is available.

-In many joint company studies, often few of the team members will have ever worked together before.
-It may be a team building exercise right from the start.
+In many multi-company studies, it is not uncommon that few of the team members have ever worked together before.
+It may be a consultant’s team building exercise right from the start.

 The Study Manager is Key

-To have a successful study team, in my experience the two key factors are;
+To have a successful mining study team, in my experience the two key factors are;

 The competency of the Study Manager;